The Complete El Nido Travel Guide: Lagoons, Islands, and Everything Between

 Best Time to Visit

 November to May is dry season.
 December to February is peak — expect higher prices and full boats.
-March to May is hot (35°C+) but less crowded.
+March to May runs hot (35°C+) but far less crowded.

 June to October is the wet season.
 Typhoons can cancel tours entirely.
-July-August is worst.
-But if you catch a dry spell, you'll have the lagoons nearly to yourself.
+July and August are the roughest stretch.
+But catch a dry spell and you'll have the lagoons nearly to yourself.

 Getting There

 Option 2: AirSwift direct to Lio Airport (ENI).
 Small planes from Manila and Cebu, PHP 5,000-10,000 one-way.
-The airport is 4km from town.
-This saves 6+ hours but costs 3-5x more and planes are tiny — book weeks ahead.
+The airport sits 4km from town.
+This saves 6+ hours but costs 3-5x more, and the planes are tiny — book weeks ahead.

 The Island-Hopping Tours

 El Nido runs on four standardized island-hopping tours (A, B, C, D), each costing PHP 1,200-1,400/person (~$22-25) including lunch on a beach.
-You book through any of the dozens of operators on the main street — prices are essentially identical.
+Book through any of the dozens of operators on the main street — prices are essentially identical.

 Tour A — The Must-Do